Homemade diets

 Eating salmon can be associated with a number of health risks for our dogs, especially if the recommendations we have mentioned throughout the article are not followed.
 These are the side effects of salmon for dogs:

 • Parasites: Like other fish, salmon can be parasitized by nematodes of the genus Anisakis.
+It's crucial to cook the salmon thoroughly to eliminate this risk.

 • Bacteria: in addition to parasites, salmon may also contain pathogenic microorganisms such as Enterobacteriaceae, Aeromonas, etc., which can lead to food poisoning.
+Proper cooking is essential to ensure these bacteria are destroyed.

 • Bones: Some types of salmon may contain bones that can pose a choking hazard or cause injury to a dog's digestive tract.
 Therefore, it's important to prepare salmon correctly by removing any bones before feeding it to your dog.
+This will help prevent potential injuries or choking incidents.

 • Mercury: Some types of fish, including salmon, may contain high levels of mercury, which can be harmful to dogs when consumed in large amounts.
 Therefore, it's best to feed salmon to dogs in moderation and not as a primary source of protein.
+Monitoring the quantity and frequency of salmon consumption is key to avoiding mercury-related health problems.

+To minimize these risks, always source fresh, high-quality salmon and adhere to recommended preparation guidelines.
 You may also be interested in this other article, where we discuss whether tuna is safe for dogs.

 Can Dogs Eat Salmon? - Side effects of salmon for dogs